REGINA FAMATIGAN

 For the overthinkers, romantics, and women holding it together—until they aren’t

-Her film work includes the cult sci-fi feature Skye Hoshi: Anime Girl, which has screened internationally—from the U.S. and Canada to the Philippines and Romania—building a dedicated fanbase, as well as the action-fantasy-comedy Ghost Punchers, which reached #4 in Amazon Prime’s fantasy category.
+Regina's film work includes the cult sci-fi feature Skye Hoshi: Anime Girl, which has screened internationally—from the U.S. and Canada to the Philippines and Romania—building a dedicated fanbase, as well as the action-fantasy-comedy Ghost Punchers, which reached #4 in Amazon Prime’s fantasy category.
 She also appears in the horror musical The Ghost Light, earning a Best Actress nomination at the North Hollywood CineFest, and in Face the Music, Greyson Grey.

 On stage, Regina has performed Off-Broadway at venues including Ars Nova and The Players Theatre, where she originated a role in the Dungeons and Dragons musical Here There Be Dragons.
 She has also performed Off-Off Broadway and across New York City in a wide range of spaces—from black box theaters to parks and late-night cabaret venues—where she’s developed a particular fondness for new work, originating roles, and building stories from the ground up with fellow artists.

-Beyond acting, she is also a writer, director, and producer, having developed plays, screenplays, and audio dramas, and assisted directing Off-Broadway.
-She has traveled across the U.S. and Canada for conventions including Fan Expo Chicago and Fan Expo Toronto, connecting with audiences whose engagement continues to shape her understanding of storytelling as a shared experience.
+Beyond acting, she is also a writer, director, and producer, having developed plays, screenplays, and audio dramas, and has assisted directing Off-Broadway.
+Additionally, she has traveled across the U.S. and Canada paneling at conventions and FanExpos, connecting with audiences and building communities from the ground up.